ev0clu/library/README.md

 -   Remove book
 -   Change the read status of book
 -   Inactivate the background during pop up menu
--   Store data in Local Storage
+-   Store data in Firebase

 ### Layout